Migrants camp in tents along border wall as processing centers fill up

 “She has a bad cold.
 She had fever,” the mom said.
 “We arrived here on Sunday night and cannot wait to be let across. […] As soon as they open the doors again, we want to cross.”

-Angela said she would miss the family’s two dogs, Peru and Panama, named after the countries where her children picked them up, because she was told they could not come into the U.S.
+Angela said she would miss the family’s two dogs because she was told they could not come into the U.S.

 Mejia, the Honduran, said the situation developing on Friday morning would no doubt escalate in the coming days.
 “You’re going to see thousands of people here in a few days,” he said.